RalXYZ/Snake/README.md

 - [ ] Difficulty selection window

 ## Design
-The following details the 10 themes and 7 maps built into the game, designed by `Sunflower`.
+The following details the 10 themes and 7 maps built into the game, designed by [@TheSaint-LazareStation](https://github.com/TheSaint-LazareStation).

 ### Maps
 | Capture | Plug | Dice | Lucky Clover | Shell |